exotica-jewelry/multietch-dev/README.md

 - Future-scheduled posts are included
 - Asset fingerprinting, CDNs and comment systems are disabled

-Alternatively, use `yarn serve:prod` to preview the production mode:
+Alternatively, use `npm run build:preview` to preview the production mode:

 - Drafts are not included
 - Future-scheduled posts are not included